tweag/pirouette/README.md

 ## Limitations

-In its current form, `pirouette` itself is still a research prototype and, hence, it has plenty of limitations.
+In its current form, `pirouette` itself is still a research prototype, hence, it has plenty of limitations.
 The overall approach of pirouette's symbolic engine is an intersection of bounded model checking and symbolic execution, hence, it also carries the limitations of a model checker: exploration of the state space can be slow and it is not a substitute for a formal